FlindersFAME/fame.github.io/People/_posts/2021-01-01-susie-grigson.md

 title: Susie Grigson
 author: Susie Grigson
 tag: Students
-excerpt: "PhD Student in the Edwards lab\n"
+excerpt: "PhD student in the Edwards lab\n"
 ---

 Susie Grigson is a PhD student in the Edwards lab.